AaPaul/Notes/AI/ConvolutionalNeuralNetworks.md

 Variance: It reflects the performance on the testing set.
 With higher error rate, the algorithm is more likely in high variance (over-fitting: not good on generalization).

+#### Basic Recipe for ML
+First,
+High Bias Solution:
+- Bigger network
+- Training longer
+- New NN architecture.

+Second,
+High Variance Solution:
+- Getting more data
+- Regularizition
+- New NN architecture.

+Note: Different methods can be not useful on different problems